 What’s more, is that there is a formal and an informal way to address your Hispanic audience.
 Spanish speakers use both Tú and Usted for the same meaning.
 In the case of asking someone “how are you?”, you can say either: “Como estas?”
 (Tú) or “Como esta?”
 (Usted).

 How do you know which one to use?
-It certainly makes a major difference as one form conveys respect while the other conveys familiarity with the person you are talking to (such as a friend or family member).
+Because it certainly makes a major difference as one form conveys respect while the other conveys familiarity with the person you are talking to (such as a friend or family member).

 To better understand such differences, one needs extensive experience effectively communicating in professional and casual settings in different Spanish speaking regions.

 Experience is the key when it comes to accurate interpretations and translations.

 SonicGrifMedia has been translating and interpreting for professional business for decades.
 Services include:

 - Commercial copy with the use of proper grammar and terminology.

 - Corporate training video voice-overs for clients such as: Panera Bread, Golden Corral, and others.